economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 [^engverbs]: The English language makes this quite hard, and that says something about the nature of mainstream Western thought.

-[^agentcentrictech]: The use of [agent-centric technologies](https://forum.holochain.org/t/what-does-agent-centric-mean-how-is-it-different-than-data-centric/190) like [Holochain](https://holochain.org/) actually necessitates such clarity of governance.
+[^agentcentrictech]: The use of [agent-centric technologies](https://forum.holochain.org/t/what-does-agent-centric-mean-how-is-it-different-than-data-centric/190) like [Holochain](https://holochain.org/) actually necessitates such clarity in describing the power relations between peers, including those involved in the design & development process.

 [^sensemaking]: "Sensemaking" as defined by [Daniel Schmachtenberger](https://www.youtube.com/watch?v=7LqaotiGWjQ).
+Our individual ability to discern truth.

 [^deepwealth]: "Deep wealth" [as defined by](https://www.artbrock.com/2014/12/15/deep-wealth-talk-at-new-economy-conference) Art Brock, Ferananda Ibarra, Eric Harris-Braun and Jean-François Noubel.

 [^thrivability]: "Thrivability" ([book](https://www.triarchypress.net/thrivability.html)) as explored in the [research of](https://www.slideshare.net/NurtureGirl/thrivability-a-collaborative-sketch-3406586/) Jean Russell.

 [^degrowth]: See [What is Degrowth?](https://www.degrowth.info/en/what-is-degrowth/)

+[^nothingaboutus]: See [Mantra for a Movement](https://www.huffpost.com/entry/nothing-about-us-without-us-mantra-for-a-movement_b_59aea450e4b0c50640cd61cf).
+We also endeavour to adhere to the [Design Justice Principles](https://designjustice.org/read-the-principles).

+[^commonstransition]: The [phase transition](https://www.huffpost.com/entry/beyond-jeremy-rifkin-how-_b_5185948) to a Commons economy is already occurring.
+For more on our specific role as a collective involved in this process and the tools we aim to create, see [P2P Accounting for Planetary Survival](http://commonstransition.org/p2p-accounting-for-planetary-survival/).

+[^mutualaid]: 'Mutual Aid' is what it sounds like: people caring for each other in genuine ways and [helping each other when in need](https://itsgoingdown.org/autonomous-groups-are-mobilizing-mutual-aid-initiatives-to-combat-the-coronavirus/).

 ----